vmware/load-balancer-and-ingress-services-for-kubernetes/README.md

-# Avi Kubernetes Controller
+# Avi Kubernetes Operator

 ## Architecture

-The Avi K8s Controller (AKC) is a layered collection of independent interoperable units that are used in conjunction to provide L4-L7 load balancing for applications deployed in a kubernetes cluster for north-south traffic.
+The Avi K8s Operator (AKO) is a layered collection of independent interoperable units that are used in conjunction to provide L4-L7 load balancing for applications deployed in a kubernetes cluster for north-south traffic.